lgrammel/js-agent/examples/javascript-developer/README.md

 # JS Agent JavaScript Developer

-An automated agent working in a Docker container.

-It acts as a JavaScript/TypeScript developer right now, but can be extended to other languages.
+An automated developer agent that works in a docker container.
+It can read files, write files and execute commands.
+You can adjust it for your project and use it to document code, write tests, update tests and features, etc.

 ## JS Agent features used